clpi/div.is/README.md

 - [ ] add ansible playbooks to automate provisioning of digitalocean droplets / ec2 instances
 - [ ] optimize api fetches on frontend so read/write is minimized and redundant api calls are reduced
 - [ ] store authentication memory server side instead of in svelte store (?)
+- [ ] $07/25/20$ find out if there is *any way* to reduce the redundancy of passing and cloning db whenever a handler / route / model method is called